Applications Process & Requirements

 2. Plan to meet the application deadline

 Visit our Application Deadlines page to review the deadlines for all of our Graduate Programs.
-All applications materials, including the application fee, must be received by the posted deadline.
+All application materials, including the application fee, must be received by the posted deadline.
+(Posted deadlines are for U.S. Central Time Zone).
 Late applications will not be accepted.
 In addition, incomplete applications will be subject to denial.

 It is highly recommended to have all application materials submitted one month prior to the deadline to expedite admission decisions.